Modern Languages, Literatures, and Cultures

 As soon as possible, please bring this faculty member a syllabus and/or description for each course you have/will have completed, along with the appropriate transfer credit request form (if the institution is within the U.S.; the form is located at that link under the first "Are you a Butler student interested in taking a course somewhere else over the summer?" dropdown menu) or study abroad approval form (if the institution is outside the U.S.; the form is available in the study abroad office, JH 138).
 If you're not certain how to enroll at the other institution, the registrar's office can help you.

 All courses must be completed with a "C-" or better.
+(Non-Butler courses cannot be used when attempting to transfer in "dual enrollment" credits.)

 - Please leave the transfer form's Butler equivalency spaces blank.